Investigating the Gamma-Ray Emission from Explosive Dispersal Outflows with Fermi-LAT: Conclusions

-Future high-sensitivity and wide-field surveys directed towards young massive star forming regions will be essential to uncover additional EDOs and improve our understanding of their role in the Galaxy’s energy budget and their potential contribution to CR acceleration.
+Overall, our study demonstrates that EDOs can be efficient and potentially significant producers of high-energy emission in young star-forming regions.
+The detection of $\gamma$-ray emission from three systems, combined with physically meaningful upper limits for the remainder, establishes EDOs as a possible class of energetic environments worthy of further study.
+Future high-sensitivity and wide-field surveys directed towards young massive star-forming regions will be essential to uncover additional EDOs and improve our understanding of their role in the Galaxy’s energy budget and their potential contribution to CR acceleration.